-Indoor air quality makes up a significant amount of the work that we do under the area of safety and health.
-We get lots and lots and lots of complaints about indoor air quality, and it’s generally based around the changing of the seasons.
-When it goes from hot to cold and heating season to air-conditioning season, we tend to get a lot of complaints because systems don’t turn on as quickly as employees would like them to.
+Indoor air quality makes up a significant amount of the work we do under the area of safety and health.
+Many of the complaints about indoor air quality are generally based around the changing of the seasons.
+When it goes from hot to cold and heating season to air-conditioning season, we tend to get complaints because systems don’t turn on as quickly as employees would like them to.

 We learned a very long time ago that to just come into a building when somebody has an indoor air quality complaint and test for what they think it is hardly ever gives us the right answer.
 So we’ve devised a rather unique method for how we evaluate these indoor air quality situations by actually interviewing the employees.
 First we sit down with a group of employees where we talk to everybody about what their concerns or fears are relative to the building.
 We then sit down and interview people on a one-on-one basis.
 It’s not rocket science, it’s more of an evaluation of their opinion of what’s going on and it helps direct us toward what we should be for testing for.

-When we come into the building, we find that if we don’t do this we are pretty much chasing our tail, because if we just start testing, the employees can be critical of the fact that we didn’t test for the right thing or we didn’t test under the right conditions.
+When we come into a building for Indoor Air Quality, we find that if we don’t do this we are pretty much chasing our tail, because if we just start testing, the employees can be critical of the fact that we didn’t test for the right thing or we didn’t test under the right conditions.
 So we ask all of those kinds of questions so that when we come back we are actually testing under the circumstances that everybody agrees produce the conditions in the building that they’re concern about.